How to start a local cinema

 For audiences, the style and design of a cinema can be as important as the programme in making a cinema visit an unforgettable experience.
 Cinema has very specific design requirements and getting these right is an essential part of developing a facility that audiences will enjoy.

-In 2011, the cinema industry is part way through the biggest technical transformation since the arrival of talkies.
+attributed to vinyl records.
 This chapter sets out the expanded range of technical choices open to new cinema organisers, and how these relate to the programme.

 VIDEO: watch our interviews on capital costing and raising money.